 National Assessment of Educational Progress (NAEP)

-Since the same tests are used across the nation, NAEP results serve as a common metric for all states and selected urban districts.
-The assessment stays essentially the same from year to year, providing a clear picture of student academic progress over time.
+The National Assessment of Educational Progress (NAEP)—commonly called the Nation's Report Card—is the largest nationally representative assessment of what America's students know and can do in various subject areas including mathematics, reading, and science.
+A sample of students is selected to take the test.
+Since a sample group of students from each state take the test, NAEP results serve as a common metric for all states across the nation.
+Also, because the assessment stays essentially the same from year to year, it provides a clear picture of student academic progress over time.
 Learn more about NAEP from the National Center for Education Statistics.

-Tennessee is the fastest improving state in the country since 2011, with students showing more growth over time than those in any other state.
+On the NAEP test, Tennessee has been the fastest improving state since 2011, with students showing more growth over time than students in any other state.
 Thanks to the hard work of educators and students, Tennessee is on the right track toward long-term success.

-- Grades 4 and 8 will participate in the assessment between January 30 and March 3.
+- Students in grades 4, 8, and 12 in selected schools will participate in the assessment between January 29 and March 9, 2018.

-- NAEP will assess math, reading, civics, US history, geography, and writing.
+- In 2018, NAEP will assess math, reading, civics, U.S. history, geography, science, and technology and engineering literacy.

 Frequently Asked Questions about NAEP